-Today, as part of our ongoing Data Decade series looking back at the last 10 years of baseball, we attempt to rank the 10 best individual seasons this decade.
+As part of our ongoing Data Decade series looking back at the last 10 years of baseball, we attempt to rank the 10 best individual seasons this decade.
 These are the great seasons, one player who starts the season on a roll and never lets up.
 These are the ones where it all went perfect.
 (Note: Players are listed with the team they played with at the time.)

 1. Bryce Harper, OF, Nationals (2015)

 Why do we never entirely believe when Harper has a down season?
 Why do we always think: One of these years, he’s going to turn into the superstar that we once thought was a better phenom than Mike Trout?
 Look no further than this 2015 season, which becomes more and more remarkable the farther we get from it.
 At the age of 22 -- 22! -- Harper topped the National League with 42 homers and led the league in on-base percentage and runs and slugging and played an excellent right field.
 People were excited about Harper coming into '15, obviously, but who in the world could have possibly seen this coming?
 After this year, it looked like we had our next Barry Bonds.
 In a way, Harper has been punished for this season ever since.
 He has been an excellent player every season since '15.
 He just hasn’t been this.